FarkasZalan/GymBro/README.md

 3. Configure Firebase and Stripe keys in the environment files.

-4. Deploy the application with firebase deploy.

 ## Developer Notes

 - Use only Stripe’s [test card](https://docs.stripe.com/testing) numbers for transactions in the demo environment.

-- Regular updates to enhance application performance and introduce new features are ongoing.

 Thank you for exploring GymBro!
 If you have any questions or need support, feel free to reach out via the contact information provided in the deployed application.